bugph0bia/PyOfficeGrep/README.md

 Run a grep search on the Office files.

 ## Version
-v0.0.1
+v0.0.2

 ## Requirements
 - Python 3.x
 - PyWin32
 - colorama

+It's all included in Anaconda3.

 ## License
 MIT License

 ## Spec and Limitations
+- Windows only.
-- Currently, only Excel files (xls, xlsx, xlsm) are supported.
+- Currently, only Excel and Word files (xls, xlsx, xlsm, doc, docx, docm) are supported.
-    - I would like to support Word and PowerPoint files (doc, docx, docm, ppt, pptx, pptm) in the future, but this has been put off because we haven't been forced to.
+    - I would like to support PowerPoint files (ppt, pptx, pptm) in the future, but this has been put off because we haven't been forced to.
 - To speed up the search for cells in the Excel file, a slight modification was made.

 ## How to use